-In this post, we’ll dive into why sleep is important for stutterers.
+In this post, we’ll dive into why sleep is important for people who stutter.
 You’ll get 9 practical tips to wake up more fit for talking.
 And it’s not the usual tips.
 In this post we’ll cover:

-- Why do stutterers need to sleep 7 hours or more?
+- Why do people who stutter need to sleep 7 hours or more?

 - When your brain is tired you stutter more